-- 1 Native American Heritage Month

-DBP Member Webinar •
+- 7 Veterans Day DBP Member Webinar •

-- 10 Veterans Day DBP Member Webinar •
+- 15 Native American Heritage Month DBP Member Webinar •

 - = DBP Members

-1 All Saints' Day, a Christian holiday commemorating all known and unknown Christian saints.
-In Eastern Orthodox Christianity, the day is observed on the first Sunday after Pentecost.

-2 All Souls' Day, a Christian holiday commemorating all faithful Christians who are now dead.
-In the Mexican tradition, the holiday is celebrated as Dia de los Muertos (October 31-November 2), which is a time of remembrance for dead ancestors and a celebration of the continuity of life.

-11 Veterans Day, a US federal holiday honoring military veterans.
-The date is also celebrated as Armistice Day or Remembrance Day in other parts of the world and commemorates the ending of World War I in 1918.
+- 1 Diwali, also known as Divali or Deepavali, is a five-day festival of lights among Hindus, Jains, Sikhs, and Buddhists that celebrates new beginnings and the triumph of good over evil and lightness over darkness. - 1 All Saints' Day, a Christian holiday commemorating all known and unknown Christian saints.
+In Eastern Orthodox Christianity, the day is observed on the first Sunday after Pentecost. - 2 All Souls' Day, a Christian holiday commemorating all faithful Christians who are now dead.
+In the Mexican tradition, the holiday is celebrated as Dia de los Muertos (October 31-November 2), which is a time of remembrance for dead ancestors and a celebration of the continuity of life. - 2 (sundown to sundown) Birth of Báb, a Bahá'í holiday celebrating the birth of the prophet Báb. - 3 Birth of Baha'u'llah.
+Bahá'í celebration of the birth of their founder and teacher. - 11 Veterans Day, a US federal holiday honoring military veterans.
+The date is also celebrated as Armistice Day or Remembrance Day in other parts of the world and commemorates the ending of World War I in 1918. - 13-19 Transgender Awareness Week, the week before Transgender Day of Remembrance on November 20, in which people and organizations participate to help raise the visibility of transgender people and address issues members of the community face.

-12 Diwali, the Hindu, Jain, and Sikh five-day festival of lights that celebrates new beginnings and the triumph of good over evil and light over darkness.

-13-19 Transgender Awareness Week, the week before Transgender Day of Remembrance on November 20, in which people and organizations participate to help raise the visibility of transgender people and address issues members of the community face.

-19 International Men's Day, emphasizes the important issues affecting males, including male health issue, improving the relations between genders, highlighting the importance of male role models, and promoting gender equality.
-This holiday is celebrated in more than seventy countries.

-20 Transgender Day of Remembrance, established in 1998 to memorialize those who have been killed as a result of transphobia and raise awareness of the continued violence endured by the transgender community.
+- 15-December 24 Nativity Fast, a period of abstinence and penance practiced by the Eastern Orthodox, Oriental Orthodox, and Eastern Catholic Churches in preparation for the Nativity of Jesus. - 19 International Men's Day, emphasizes the important issues affecting males, including male health issues, improving the relations between genders, highlighting the importance of male role models, and promoting gender equality.
+This holiday is celebrated in more than seventy countries. - 20 Transgender Day of Remembrance, established in 1998 to memorialize those who have been killed as a result of transphobia and raise awareness of the continued violence endured by the transgender community. - 21 Native American Women's Equal Pay Day marks the day that Native women need to work until they made what Non-Hispanic white men made in the previous year.
+The point of this day is to acknowledge the pay disparity between men and women as well as how disproportionately Native women are impacted, making, on average, 59 cents on the dollar as compared to non-Hispanic, white men. - 24 Feast of Christ the King, a Catholic holiday established to thank God for the gift of time and a rededication to the Christian faith. - 28 The Ascension of 'Abdu'l-Baha is a holy day in the Bahá'í Faith, commemorating the passing of 'Abdu'l-Baha.

-23 Thanksgiving Day in the United States.
+- 28 Thanksgiving Day in the United States.
 It began as a day of giving thanks for the blessing of the harvest and of the preceding year.

-24 Native American Heritage
+- 29 Native American Heritage

 Day, held annually on the Friday

 after Thanksgiving, encourages

 Americans of all backgrounds to

 observe and honor Native

 Americans through appropriate

 ceremonies and activities.
 The law

 establishing the day was signed by

 President George W. Bush in

 2008.

+- 30 St. Andrew's Day, the feast day for St. Andrew within various Christian denominations.